Skip to content

 KDE Compliance Mapping & Validation Workflows

-• Format & Referential Validation: Location IDs must conform to GS1 GLN standards (13 digits, modulo-10 check digit), and timestamps must be ISO 8601 with timezone offsets.
+• Format and referential validation.
+Location IDs must conform to GS1 GLN standards (13 digits, modulo-10 check digit), and timestamps must be ISO 8601 with a timezone offset.
+A GLN that passes a length check but fails its check digit is a common source of undetected corruption, so the check digit is validated, not assumed.

 Production-Grade Python Implementation

 Translating regulatory requirements into executable code requires strict schema validation, explicit error handling, and deterministic routing.
-The following example demonstrates a production-ready ingestion pipeline using pydantic for KDE validation, structured logging, and explicit exception handling.
+The following example is a runnable ingestion pipeline using pydantic v2 for KDE validation, structured logging for the audit trail, and explicit exception handling that quarantines malformed records instead of dropping them.

 import logging